aminelambaouak/Bank-Operations-Data-Warehouse/README.md

 This project is focused on building a basic ETL (Extract, Transform, Load) pipeline for a Bank Operations Data Warehouse.
 It demonstrates how to extract raw banking operations data from a CSV file, perform data cleaning and transformations, and then load the processed data into a MySQL database.

-The pipeline is designed with a modular, object-oriented approach using Python and popular libraries such as Pandas, SQLAlchemy, and mysql-connector-python.
+The pipeline is designed with a modular, object-oriented approach using Python and popular libraries such as Pandas and mysql-connector-python.

 Main Features
 Extraction: